 Many people do not realize that anxiety comes with many physical symptoms.
-Those who suffer from untreated anxiety, who have never sought help for their condition, often worry that there is something medically wrong with them.
+Those who live with untreated anxiety, who have never sought help for their condition, often worry that there is something medically wrong with them.
 This can add to the stress and anxiety that they feel.

 Being able to recognize the physical symptoms of anxiety is important.
-There are physical symptoms that can manifest when you are feeling anxious.
-There are physical manifestations of anxiety that you may notice when you are in the midst of an anxiety attack or situational anxiety.
+Physical symptoms can manifest when you are feeling anxious.
+You may notice these physical manifestations when you are in the midst of an anxiety attack or situational anxiety.
 There are physical signs of anxiety that can occur even when you don't think you have a reason to be anxious.
-And there can be lasting physical effects of anxiety on your overall health.
+And there can also be lasting physical effects of anxiety on your overall health.

 If you experience physical symptoms of anxiety, you may have an anxiety disorder.
 It is important to seek treatment to prevent further effects on your physical health.
 Understanding how anxiety affects your body can help you make choices as to your treatment and how you address potential medical conditions.